pingcap/docs/develop/dev-guide-sample-application-aws-lambda.md

 > **Note**
 >
-> This tutorial works with TiDB Serverless and TiDB Self-Hosted.
+> This tutorial works with TiDB Serverless and TiDB Self-Managed.

 ## Prerequisites